Quality Control Technician: Job Description & Career Info

 Quality control technicians must be meticulous in their work, skilled in quality processes and statistical techniques, and knowledgeable about measurement and test equipment (MT&E) and failure mode and effects analysis (FMEA) concepts, according to the ASQ.
 Attention to detail and an aptitude for working with data are pluses, and a solid grasp of the sciences, and basic engineering concepts is helpful.
 Because quality control technicians often work as part of an integrated team, excellent interpersonal and communication skills are also crucial.

-The BLS predicts a 3% decline in industrial engineering technology positions between 2012 and 2022, and engineering technicians, including quality control technicians, enjoyed annual median earnings of $50,980 in 2012, though salaries depended on experience and industry.
+The BLS predicts a 5% decrease in industrial engineering technician positions between 2014 and 2024, and those with this career, which includes quality control technicians, enjoyed annual median earnings of $53,780 in 2015, though salaries depended on experience and industry.
 Quality control technicians looking to advance their careers can pursue quality control engineering jobs with further education (a bachelor's or master's degree in engineering); however, opportunities for advancement are also plentiful through work experience.
 Some quality control technicians aim for more senior positions in quality control production management, while others look to become supervisors or lead inspection teams.

 Alternate Career Options